Reporting Illegal Discharge or Dumping

 In 2000, the federal government, through the Pennsylvania Department of Environmental Protection is requiring local municipalities to institute what the U.S. Environmental Protection Agency calls “Best Management Practices” for handling storm water runoff.

 Some of the ways in which Upper Macungie Township has been meeting this requirement is through the following programs:

 - Providing our residents with information on storm water

 - Creating a comprehensive storm water map

 Some people think it is OK to dump motor oil, antifreeze and other chemical wastes into storm sewers and may not realize that at the other end of those storm grates is the Lehigh River or one of its tributaries.
 Like most municipal storm water systems, the Township’s runoff flows directly into freshwater streams and does not pass through any waste treatment or water filtration plants.

-Please help us carry out our goal of education by passing this message on to your children or anyone who you might see contributing to downstream pollution.
-Information on reporting these illegal is located at the top of this page.
+Please help educate others by passing on this message to your children or anyone who you might see contributing to downstream pollution.
+Information on reporting illegal dumping acts is located at the top of this page.

 More information on Best Management Practices (BMP’s) can be found on the DEP and EPA websites using these links: http://www.dep.pa.gov/Citizens/My-Water/Pages/default.aspx#.V0cGKuS2HZ0 and https://www.epa.gov/learn-issues/learn-about-water

 Water Is One of Our Most Precious Natural Resources

 Keeping water clean benefits people, animals, and aquatic life.
 Storm drains carry rainwater and pollutants directly to streams and rivers.
 The pollutants lower the water quality, affect fish health, and reduce the number of beneficial plants and insects.